jfspps/howtos/ProgrammingC++/3_MFCApplications copy.md

 // time the array needs to increase in size somePointArray.SetSetSize(100, 20);

-// add a reference aPoint to some object somePointArray.Add(aPoint);
+// add an object aPoint; aPoint is passed by reference somePointArray.Add(aPoint);

 // get an element by index